tougshire/webikwa257/README.md

 These instructions are written with the assumption that you're starting a new project

 - create a new Wagtail project (see [Wagtail's instructions](https://docs.wagtail.org/en/v6.2.1/getting_started/) )
+  - This will work if you stop after creating the superuser, but the rest of the tutorial covers features that might be useful
 - pip install [wagtail-markdown](https://pypi.org/project/wagtail-markdown/)
 - pip install [wagtail_modeladmin](https://pypi.org/project/wagtail-modeladmin/)
 - pip install [recurring-ical-events](https://pypi.org/project/recurring-ical-events/)